 From Kiwi.com perspective, Orbit aims to bring order and consistency to Kiwi.com products and processes behind building them.
 We elevate user experience and increase the speed and efficiency of how we design and build products.

-Although the core part of Orbit are components, we are not just another component library.
+Although the components are the core part of Orbit, we are not just another component library.
 We took years of experience of building travel product and baked it into our components – from accessibility or internalization to advanced theming or offering travel-specific components.

 Principles behind Orbit

 These are our values to which we refer when we build and maintain Orbit.

-With absolute honesty – Orbit is not currently fully compliant with some of our principles, but we work on it.
+With absolute honesty – Orbit is not currently fully compliant with some of our principles, but we work on it every day.
 These principles help us to keep on track and be focused on the right things.